How to Start an Ice Skating Rink

 Skating rink profits will depend on the facility’s size, target market, years in business, and location.
 Whether a rink is an indoor or an outdoor rink will also affect its profits.
-An indoor rink can operate year-round, while an outdoor rink can only operate during the winter and may need to rely on other activities, like inline skating, to sustain it for the rest of the year.
+An indoor rink can operate year-round, while an outdoor rink may only operate during the winter, permitting weather conditions.

 Regardless of the type of rink, strong marketing, a well-thought-out schedule, and a focus on the most profitable activities can help to maximize profits.

 Are there grants to start an ice skating rink?

 It’s extremely rare to find a grant to start an ice skating rink.
 If you search for business grants, you will come across a lot of scams and misinformation.
 Occasionally an organization will offer grants to start a business, however, be skeptical and don’t provide any sensitive personal information or pay money to get more information.

 Legitimate federal grants can be found at Grants.gov and you can check on your state’s economic development office to see if they have any grants available.

 What is the NAICS code for an ice skating rink?

 The NAICS code for an ice skating rink is 713940, which is classified under Fitness and Recreational Sports Centers.

 The NAICS code (North American Industry Classification System) is a federal system to classify different types of businesses for the collection and reporting of statistical data.